History of diabetes: Modern Europe

 In 1794, Johann Peter Frank of the University of Pavia found that his patients were characterized by "long continued abnormally increased secretion of non-saccharine urine which is not caused by a diseased condition of the kidneys".
 He introduced the term insipidus, derived from the Latin ('tasteless').
 Frank is often credited as the first physician to describe clinical differences between diabetes mellitus and diabetes insipidus.
 This claim, however, warrants further examination given prior instances of comparable description (e.g. those by William Cullen).
 It has been noted that 1792 seems to be the year when "unequivocal" diabetes insipidus was first described in the medical literature.

-One may observe the lingering ambiguity in the general notion of "diabetes", especially as it manifests very differently in diabetes mellitus and in diabetes insipidus.
+There was a lingering ambiguity in the general notion of "diabetes", especially as it manifests very differently in diabetes mellitus and in diabetes insipidus.
 In 1843, William Prout aptly summarized the general notion of diabetes of the time as follows:The term diabetes, implying simply an increased flow of urine, is applicable to any disease in which that symptom is present in a remarkable degree.
 This general use of the term, however, has caused a great deal of confusion; as a variety of diseases differing altogether in their nature, except in the accidental circumstances of being accompanied by diuresis, or a large flow of urine, have in consequence been confounded with one another.
 To prevent this confusion in future, I would recommend that the term be restricted to those affections in which the urine is saccharine.
 Hence I define Diabetes to be a disease in which a saccharine state of the urine is the characteristic symptom.